IsaacChittilappily/CodingClubChallengeSolutions-2024/week4/solution4.md

 ```
 The change is barely noticeable - the factorial function has been replaced with factorials, the dictionary.
 And the normal brackets have changed to square brackets (because thats how you access items from a dictionary).

 Finally, after all of this, we have a nice clean looking solution, written with a low line count, readable, and one that follows good programming practice.
+That was a long one huh.